StrawChannel95/Fear-of-the-Wanderer/README.md

 - Select `Yes` when prompted to enable DXVK support/vulkan bridge, then relaunch the game.
 - Press `Ctrl + Shift + Backspace` to enter the `Special K Control Panel`.
 - Under the `Framerate Limiter`, click the `Enable Framerate Limit` checkbox.
-- Right click the bar next to Framerate Limit (the one that specifies FPS and says `(Limit Engaged)`, not the graph).
+- Right-click the bar next to Framerate Limit (the one that specifies FPS and says `(Limit Engaged)`, not the graph).
-- Select your monitors refresh rate.
+- Select your monitor's refresh rate.
 - Click `Advanced` and select `Latent Sync (VSYNC -off-) mode`.
 - Double Left Click on the bar and type in 59.995, and press `enter`.
 - For instructions on configuring Latent Sync, enabling V-Sync or Variable Refresh Rate, please reference the [Special K section of Wall's Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).